ilM8/WhatsappMessenger/README.md

   + Firefox
   + Safari

 But as long as a browser is supported by selenium it is supported by this program.
 Fell free to open an issue for browsers you'd like to be added to the program.
-For the program to run you will need to tell it what browser you want to use.
-For that you will have to run the program via the command-line.
-The command should look something like this: `py messenger.py browser`(Windows), `python messenger.py browser`or `python3 messenger.py`(MacOS and Linux) and replace 'browser' with one of the following:
+For the program to run you will need to write some information that selenium needs into the config.cfg file.
+First the program needs the path to the webdriver of your browser.
+Look at the selenium documentation for further information.
+Also you need the program to tell what browser you're using.
+We gonna do that by adding one of the following to the config file:
  + chrome
  + firefox
  + safari

-For the program to run you will also have to set up a file that's called .env in the same directory as the program.
-The contents of the file should look like this:
+We seperate the path and the browser we are using by a asterix.
+Our config.cfg file should look something like this if you're using chome:
 ```
-{PATH:"Path/to/webdriver.exe"}
+Path/to/webdriver.exe*chrome
 ```
-For selenium to run you will have to download the right webdriver for the browser you're using.
-Then you will have to write the path to the webdriver executable into the .env file.
-For further details have a look at the selenium documentation.
 ***
+## How to use it
+At the moment we can only send messages with this program but I want and will and more functionality to this.
+Again feel free to open an issue and request a new function for the program.
+If you are using the script make sure to import it like this `import messenger`.
+This will ensure that the whole script will run on import and the driver opens the WhatsAppWeb website.
+Once the website is loaded you will have to scan the QR-Code on the screen with your phone **through WhatsApp**.
+After the normal WhatsAppWeb site will open.

+### Sending messages
+`send_message(chat, message)`
+  + *chat*: Here you pass a string that equals the name of the chat you want to send a message in
+  + *message*: Here you pass a string that contains the message that is going to be sent